Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ![Game Boy Printer to Arduino Uno pinout](Pictures/Pinout.png)

 The pinout uses only 4 wires, so it's very easy to make !
-It must even work without SOUT connected !

 ## Dedicated PCB